samuel-adekunle/samuel-adekunle.software/content/about.md

 :wave: Hi there, I'm glad to see you made it here.

-:computer: I'm a full stack iOS and web developer who loves programming, travelling and basketball.
+:computer: I'm a full stack iOS and web developer who loves travelling and basketball.

-:school: I'm a second year Electronic and Information Engineering student at Imperial College.
+:school: I'm a second year Electronic Information Engineering student at Imperial College.

-:man_scientist: As a software engineer, I enjoy figuring out how things work and solving difficult challenges.
+:man_scientist: As a software engineer, I enjoy figuring out how things work and solving problems.

 :globe_with_meridians: My main interests are cloud computing and distributed systems.